 A travel towel is a lightweight, quick drying towel that’s thin and easy to pack.
 Most are made of microfiber, which can dry in an hour in direct sunlight.

 But you might not realize that many adventure travel trips and excursions recommend you bring along a towel.
-Rather than dragging along a hotel towel, or packing a big fluffy towel from home, think about packing light and bringing a travel towel.
+Rather than dragging along a hotel towel, or packing a big fluffy towel from home, think about packing light.

 Once you’ve got a couple travel towels, you may be surprised how often you reach for them in daily life; for hiking, yoga, the gym, just to name a few.
 They really come in handy!